matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 WOOP S., MARMITT G., SLUSALLEK P.: B-Kd Trees for Hardware Accelerated Ray Tracing of Dynamic Scenes.
 In *Proceedings of the 21st ACM SIGGRAPH/EUROGRAPHICS Symposium on Graphics Hardware* (New York, NY, USA, 2006), GH ’06, ACM, pp. 67–77.

-Note that the papers introducing SKds, B-Kds and BIHs in computer graphics (i.e. the last three references) are all from the same year which explains the various synonyms.
+Note that the papers introducing SKds, B-Kds and BIHs in computer graphics are all from the same year which explains the various synonyms.

 <hr>